 - The more specific your question title, the easier it is for people who are searching to find relevant posts.

-- "Notebook?", "STEM Award", and "I have a question" are all very poor titles.
-"Must the Design Notebook be bound?", "Is a team required to submit a STEM Presentation video?", and "Is there a rubric for the Innovate award?" are all better titles.
+- "Notebook?" or "I have a question" are all very poor titles.
+"Must the Design Notebook be bound?" or "Is there a rubric for the Innovate award?" are all better titles.

 Questions will (mostly) be answered in the order they were received.